-Breast Reduction Surgery in Reston, VA
+Breast Reduction Surgery in Reston, Virginia

 Women seeking breast reduction for medical reasons experience chronic discomfort usually in the neck, upper back, shoulder triangle.
 Women with large breasts often have difficulty performing activities at work or home.
 Exercise may be nearly impossible.
 Finding appropriate supportive bras is difficult, and these bras are usually quite expensive.
 Also, many of these women are not wearing the correct size.
 A lot of women come in wearing very loose shirts because form fitting clothes make them feel like they are advertising their breasts.

 After the surgery, patients usually are sitting up straighter and are much more comfortable.
 Many women tell us they didn’t realize how much discomfort they were having until it was gone.
 They are able to be more active and sometimes lose weight.
 Without the extra tissue in the front, many patients look thinner as well.
-They frequently feel more attractive and confident!

 What happens during Breast Reduction surgery?